UKCloud/documentation/articles/managed-services/man-monitoring-faq.md

 ### Is there a free trial?

-Due to the initial complexity of creating monitoring environment, UKCloud is currently unable to offer a free trial of this service
+Due to the initial complexity of creating monitoring environment, UKCloud is currently unable to offer a free trial of this service.

 ## Backup

 ### Does UKCloud back up the Managed Monitoring from UKCloud service?

 UKCloud will perform a nightly backup of the configuration of any thresholds or triggers defined as part of this service.
-All event data eventually stored within UKCloud's highly resilient centralised monitoring data lake.
+All event data is eventually stored within UKCloud's highly resilient centralised monitoring data lake.

 ## Billing and legal

 ### What is the smallest unit of time I will be billed for?

 The minimum unit of time for use is monthly.
-Part moths will be rounded up.
+Part months will be rounded up.

 ### Will I be charged for resources in a 'Shut Off' state?

 UKCloud will continue to charge for any resources that you have elected to be monitored regardless of the state they're in.
-In order to stop any charges you will need to raise a ticket within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal.
+In order to stop any charges, you will need to raise a ticket within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal.
 Alternatively, you can contact support by phone or email.

 ### How can I view billing information?
 Online visibility of real-time or historic billing information is currently not available as a service provided by UKCloud.